veloblank/introduction-to-authentication-and-authorization-v-000/README.md

 likely face how to dictate "who can see what."
 It turns out this is a pretty common problem.

-## Breaking down the Authentication and Authorization problem
+## Breaking Down the Authentication and Authorization Problem

 We can divide the "who can see what" problem into four smaller, but related
 problems: